rikosintie/DevNetAssoc/chapter8/README.md

 `print("Network ID: {0:20s}, Name: {1:45s}, Tags: {2:<10s} ".format(NET['id'], NET['name'], str(NET['tags'])))`

 "network ID:" {0:20s}
-means substitute the first variable in the format function (id), make the field 20 string characters wide.
+means substitute the first variable in format id, make the field 20 string characters wide.

 Name: {1:45s}
-means substitute the second variable in the format function (name), make this field 45 string characters wide.
+means substitute the second variabale in format name, make this field 45 string characters wide.

 Tags: {2:<10s}
-means substitute the third variabale in the format function (tags), left align it, make this field 10 string characters wide.
+means substitute the third variabale in format tags, left align it, make this field 10 string characters wide.

 str(NET['tags']
 This caused me some issues when I converted to use f strings.
 If you look at the value of the tags field it's the word "None" which is a python reserved word.
 I kept getting an error that I couldn't format the type None.
 I finally noticed that they had put the str() function on.
 I added that `{str(NET.get("tags"))` and it solved the problem.